Colton Underwood Is Engaged to Jordan C. Brown After Nearly a Year Together - E! Online

 Colton Underwood has found his happily ever after.

-The Bachelor alum, 30, is engaged to boyfriend Jordan C. Brown after nearly a year of dating, Colton announced on Monday, Feb.
-28. "I'm extremely happy!
-2021 was the most transformative year of my life," he told People.
-"Starting 2022 off with my best friend, teammate and now fiancé is something I never thought was going to be possible."
+The Bachelor alum, 30, is engaged to boyfriend Jordan C. Brown after nearly a year of dating, a rep for Colton confirms to E!
+News.

-Colton also celebrated the engagement by sharing a photo of himself with Jordan on Instagram, captioning the snapshot, "life is going to be fun with you."
+On Monday, Feb.
+28, Colton celebrated the engagement by sharing a photo of himself with Jordan on Instagram, captioning the snapshot, "life is going to be fun with you."

 In a post of his own, Jordan wrote alongside a picture of the pair popping a bottle of champagne, "The only time in my life I'm ok with wasting a bottle of champagne.
 I love you babe."